l33tllama/leofebey.com/pages/04.services/01.workshops/raspberry-pi-sensorbox/default.md

 Join the Discord server to chat with other participants and myself.
 Also sign up for the mailing list to get emails about future workshops.
 [Join our Discord server!](https://discord.gg/GQGh9UU)

+## When?
+I currently have parts on order for a prototype kit.
+Once the kit is assembled and working I will open registrations.
+Registrations should open around mid September.

 ### The sensor box consists of:
 #### BME680 Environment Sensot
 * Air Pressure (hPA)